nancyhuyn/badminton-teams-generator/README.md

 Given the current session, it produces **one** game:

-1. **Sit-outs** — when more players are present than `courts × 4` (or `courts × 2` in
+1. **Court plan** — `courtPlan` decides each court's size (4 or 2) from the head count and the court count, per the two rules above.
-   singles), the players who have sat out *least* so far sit out this game.
-Evens the burden over the session.
+2. **Sit-outs** — anyone the plan can't seat sits; the players who have sat out *least* so far are chosen, evening the burden over the session.
-2. **Team forming** — random restarts + a local-search swap pass pick the lowest-cost split of the playing players into courts and teams.
+3. **Team forming** — random restarts + a local-search swap pass pick the lowest-cost split of the playing players into courts and teams.
+Swaps are 1-for-1, so a mixed plan keeps its shape.
 The cost function penalizes, in priority order:
-   - **Repeated partnerships** (quadratic; recent repeats hurt more) — the core "play with everyone before repeating" rule.
-Doubles only.
+   - **Repeated partnerships** (quadratic; recent repeats hurt more) — the core "play with everyone before repeating" rule, on the 2v2 courts.
+   - **Hogging the 1v1 court** — scored from how many singles games each player has already had, so the small court rotates.
    - **Skill**, per the active mode:
      - *Spread strong (default):* balance the two teams and **never stack two Advanced players** on one team → strong players spread across courts, each paired with a weaker one.
      - *Level-based:* keep similar levels on the same court → even, competitive games.
-   - **Repeated opponents** — a mild secondary nudge in doubles.
-In singles there are no partnerships to vary, so this carries the weight partnerships carry above and becomes the rule that spreads matchups around.
+   - **Repeated opponents** — a mild secondary nudge on a 2v2 court.
+On a 1v1 court there are no partnerships to vary, so this carries the weight partnerships carry above and becomes the rule that spreads matchups around.

 The same function powers "Generate full session" (called N times), "Next game", and "Regenerate this game".